 - Applicants must be fluent in written and spoken English.

 Visitor Services Volunteer Representatives serve as ambassadors to the public, greeting visitors and orienting them to the Museum, distributing daily passes, and assisting with crowd control.
 They must:

-- Work one four-hour shift (morning or afternoon) every week or one six-hour shift every other weekend for a minimum of three months.
+- Work one four-hour shift (morning or afternoon) every week or one six-hour shift every other weekend for a minimum of one year.

 - Successfully complete a basic orientation and on-the-job training.
-Training is provided on a rolling basis.
+Training is provided four times a year (February, May, August, and November) and includes three mandatory training days.
 Specialized areas require additional training.

 - Possess excellent communication and interpersonal skills.
 Retail experience and customer service and foreign language skills are helpful.